gotify/android/README.md

 *Only possible for Android version >= 8*

-The foreground notification with content like `Listening to https://push.yourdomain.eu` can be manually minimized to be less intrusive:
+The foreground notification showing the connection status can be manually minimized to be less intrusive:

 * Open Settings -> Apps -> Gotify
 * Click Notifications